By: Shapleigh S.B. No. 970

 the department may issue and enforce a written or printed order to

-stop the sale of a cactus or a shipment of cacti that is not marked
+stop the sale of a desert plant or a shipment of desert plants that

-as inspected under Section 122.004.
-If an order is issued, a person
+is not marked as provided by Section 122.005.
+If an order is

-may not sell the plant or shipment until it has been properly
+issued, a person may not sell the plant or shipment until it has

-the person advertises, sells, or offers for sale a cactus or a
+the person advertises, sells, or offers for sale a desert plant or a

-shipment of cacti that is not clearly and distinctly marked as
+shipment of desert plants that is not clearly and distinctly marked

 (b) An offense under this section is punishable by: